varsha13152/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
 The input format is invalid.
     * 2a1.
-InnSync shows an error message.
+InnSync shows an error message and informs the user of the proper format.
     * Use case resumes at step 1.

 * 2b.
 The person already exists in InnSync.
     * 2b1.
-InnSync shows an error message.
+InnSync shows an error message and informs the user that the person already exists.
     * Use case resumes at step 1.

 **Use case: UC02 - Delete a person**